sviperll/argo/README.md

 ````

 we can reference `Person` type without any additional ceremony, and we can reference all values
-from it Person module with `Person.` prefix.
+from Person module with `Person.` prefix.
 Like this:

 ````
     hello :: Person -> String